53v3n3d4/Zukan-Icon-Theme/README.md

 - `file-type-icons` is old project name
 - If rename `file-type-icons` to `v-file-type-icons`, and make the last folder in `Packages` directory, sublime icons will work
 - If rename `file-type-icons` to `z-file-type-icons`, and make the last folder in `Packages` directory, is not enough for svg icon to work.
 It was needed `zz-file-type-icons` to make svg icon work
-- ST3 support is limited, icons work but managing syntax is limited
+- ST3 support is not avaiable

 ## File icon packages :alien: